nmrastogi/nmrastogi.github.io/index.md

 My name is Naman Rastogi, I'm a software engineer and researcher passionate about solving real-world problems through data-driven innovation.
 I am experienced in software development using Python, React, SQL, and data processing frameworks such as Spark, NumPy, and Pandas.
 Developed an AI agent for Diabetes using LLMs and the MCP.

-I did my Master's in Computer science at the [Kahlert School of Computing](https://www.cs.utah.edu/), University of Utah.
+I did my Master's in Computer Science at the [Kahlert School of Computing](https://www.cs.utah.edu/), University of Utah.
 I was advised by [Dr. Marina Kogan](http://www.mkoganresearch.com/).

 My research interests are **Social Computing** and **Human-centered computing**.
 Specifically, I like using Machine Learning and Natural Language Processing techniques on social media data with a special focus on healthcare.